-A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
-Most people usually have a score of 650, but scores range from 300 to 850.
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people traditionally having a score of 600.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a loan.
-Some of the pieces in deciding your FICO score include:
+A low score is just that and often means you can't get a decent interest rate.
+Some of the factors in reviewing your FICO score are:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?